andreimatetic/assignments/week1/Part3 Verizon.md

 # Part III: Verizon
 1. What is the difference between an incident and a breach?
+    A: An incident is an event that affects the confidentially, integrity, or availability of an asset.
+The event has the potential to inappropriately disclose information.
+When actualized and the disclosure is **confirmed**, the incident is classified as a breach.

 2. What percentage of breaches were perpetrated by outside actors?
 What percentage were perpetrated by internal actors?
+    A: 69% outside actor
+       34% internal actor

 3. What percentage of breaches were perpetrated by organized criminal groups?
+    A: 39%

 4. What percentage of breaches were financially motivated?
+    A: 71%

 5. Define the following: